 Some of your tasks may include:

-Internet: WiFi in Mozambique is limited and generally slow.
-Data is most commonly purchased by the gigabyte through a local mobile network SIM card which you can buy for an additional fee on your first day in Inhambane.
+Internet: Wi-Fi in Mozambique is limited and slow.
+Data is most commonly purchased by the gigabyte through a local mobile network SIM card, which you can buy for an additional fee on your first day in Inhambane.

 Accommodations: Volunteers will stay in chalets with traditional thatched roofs.
-The accommodation is dormitory-style and sleeps between 4 to 12 people.
-The chalets have electricity and running, drinkable water as well as an open living area with ample room to relax outside.
+Between 4 to 12 people sleep in the dormitory-style accommodations.
+The chalets have electricity and running, drinkable water and an open living area with ample room to relax outside.
 The bedrooms are fitted with bunk beds, mattresses, mosquito nets, sheets and pillows.
 There are shared toilet and shower facilities.